fawnium/autolang/README.md

 - Visuals for parse trees

-- Construct PDAs directly from CFGs via canonical methods, analagous to NFAs from regular expressions in v0.1.0
+- Construct PDAs directly from CFGs via canonical methods, analogous to NFAs from regular expressions in v0.1.0

 ### v0.5.0